EXPLORE OUR RANGE

 Dacron sails are selected by the majority of our clients who choose from our range of premium Dacrons such as Challenge Marblehead, Challenge Newport Pro Radial and Challenge High Modulus Dacrons for their all-around strength and good value.
 When longevity is the main concern, Dacron is the cloth of choice as it is resistant to most types of wear that a sail experiences during its lifetime.
 Dacron sails also have excellent UV resistance, they are virtually unaffected by bending and folding forces, and are resistant to chafe which is convenient when it comes to overlapping headsails.

-Laminated sails are often chosen by the sailor looking for peak performance with less concern for cost or life expectancy.
+Laminated sails are often chosen by the sailor looking for peak performance.
 As the fibres buried between the laminates are virtually uncrimped (not woven in and out), there’s little or no initial stretch in taking up the crimp.
 Secondly the fibres used are less stretchy than the base fibres used in a polyester product.
 Thirdly, the fibres are aligned more accurately with the loads in the sail in a tri-radial or, ultimately, a membrane construction.
-We stock a range of cruising and racing laminates.
+All this results in a sail with superior shape holding caracteristics.